2020 (virtual) Tour Day: The 1970s Turn 50 Across Minnesota – Sunday, October 11

 For sale for the first time in 50 years, this one-of-a-kind architectural gem was exceptionally maintained by the original owners.
 This beautiful home, known as "The Grabow House", was designed by John Howe who was Frank Lloyd Wright's chief draftsman for 25 years.

-READ MORE on the Grabow House Event Page
+READ MORE and see the virtual tour on the Grabow House Event Page

 In her book, Hession argues that when Close opened her practice in Minneapolis with her husband Winston “Win” Close in 1938, “she was the first modern architect in Minnesota.
 Close and Scheu Architects was also the first firm in the state dedicated to modern architecture.”
 As head of her successful business, later known as Close Associates, Lisl Close designed more than 250 distinctive residences, as well as clinics, hospitals, and commercial buildings.
 “She was also a trailblazer as a woman in architecture,” Hession says, “and influenced generations of architects through her example.”